masztalskipiotr/Compressor/README.md

 # Pot Of Gold Compressor

-A dynamic range audio compressor implemented using the JUCE framework.
+A dynamic range compressor implemented using the JUCE framework.